 Day 2 Leaving our hotel after breakfast, we continue north and cross into Scotland.
 We visit the World Heritage Site at New Lanark Mill, a beautifully restored 18th century cotton mill village with a charming visitor centre.
 We then travel on to our hotel north east of Glasgow, arriving late afternoon.

 Day 3 We spend the day in Rob Roy McGregor country - the Trossachs National Park.
-We begin by travelling to Loch Katrine where we board our motorised cruise boat for a one-hour leisurely cruise.
+We begin by travelling to Loch Katrine where we board the steamship ‘Sir Walter Scott’ for a one-hour leisurely cruise.
 We are in Callandar over lunch before travelling past mysterious lochs and through dramatic countryside up via Lochearnhead and along Glen Dochart and Glen Falloch.
 Finally we drive down the western shore of Loch Lomond and have a stop in Luss, before returning to our hotel.

 Day 4 This morning we travel to Stirling, with its impressive castle once home to Scottish kings, and a rich history interwoven with William Wallace, Robert the Bruce and Scottish independence.
 The castle perches on a long extinct volcano and the cobbled streets of Stirling’s Old Town boast a number of pleasant shops.
 This afternoon we make our way to the Falkirk Wheel to see this remarkable feat of engineering.
 We have a trip on the canal and will be lifted 115 feet by this giant wheel which replaces 11 locks, and is the pride of the Scottish Waterways.
 We also have views of the magnificent Kelpies, the world’s largest equine structures.